Mileage and Auto Audit Checklist: A Focused Guide for Taxpayers Facing IRS Vehicle Deduction Scrutiny

 Meet the IRS deadline stated in your audit notice, which is typically 30 days, or request an extension if you genuinely need more time to gather records.

-- You did not keep written mileage records during the tax year
+● You did not keep written or electronic mileage records during the tax year and now lack contemporaneous documentation to support the business use of your vehicle.

-- The audit expanded beyond mileage to depreciation, lease expenses, and fuel
+● The audit has expanded beyond mileage to include vehicle depreciation, lease expenses, and fuel deductions, indicating that the examiner is reviewing your entire vehicle expense methodology.

 - Wage garnishment and bank levy release